 “Hate to be a bummer but Molly, Dom, Fred and Al know me.
 I’ve been friends with Molly for years and Dom kind of just happens to be there sometimes,” I pointed out as well, “And I met Fred and Al last night when I went out with them.”

-“Ah… that’s why you were at Molly’s,” he nodded his head with a smile as if that explained everything, “Don’t worry about Fred and Al, they were probably already drunk enough not to remember your face.”
-He said and I got a little offended, huffing and standing up to walk away, “Hang on, no sorry!
-I didn’t mean it like that!” he ran and stopped in front of me, stopping me from going any further.
+“Ah… that’s why you were at Molly’s,” he nodded his head with a smile as if that explained everything, “Don’t worry about Fred and Al, they were probably already drunk enough not to remember your face,” he said and I got a little offended, huffing and standing up to walk away, “Hang on, no sorry!
+I didn’t mean it like that!”
+He ran and stopped in front of me, stopping me from going any further.

 “I’m not doing it James… sorry but you’re just going to have to explain to them that you made it up and deal with the consequences.”
 I shrugged, glaring at him and walking round him.

 “I’ll do anything!
 Please!” he pleaded, catching up to me, “Do you have anything you want?
 I can pay for it.
 An apartment or a car or something.”
 He bargained and I stopped.
-I only had about 43 galleons left and I could pay for the Healer Training Programme that I had wanted to sign up for since I left Hogwarts.
+I only had about fourty-three galleons left and I could pay for the Healer Training Programme that I had wanted to sign up for ever since I left Hogwarts.

 However, I never had enough money to save up and pay for my apartment rent as well so I ended up being kicked out and living at my sister’s house.
-5 years, 5 whole fucking years and I was still so far off actually being admitted.
+Five years, five whole fucking years and I was still so far off actually being admitted.
 And James comes into my life with this ridiculous request and if I did it, I could finally become a Healer.
 But then I’d have to pretend to be his fiancée for however long it takes.

 “You do, don’t you?” he looked down at me with a renewed smirk, “Just do this for me and I’ll pay for anything… please!” his tone implied he was ready to get down on his knees and beg.
 Oh God, I was in such a rut.
 If I said yes, I’d be given the money to start training and quit my stupid job.
 If I said no, all that disappeared along with the vision of a plush looking apartment to myself with a fully-working kitchen, a separate living room and a massive bedroom.
 Just for me and knowing that I had paid for the apartment and could continue to pay for it.